 - Improving mental health and helping with anxiety, depression and autism

 - Managing the symptoms of type 2 diabetes

-- Reducing the risk of colorectal cancer and irritable bowel disease (IBD)
+- and irritable bowel disease (IBD)

-- Improving various metabolic diseases including obesity, diabetes and liver disease
+- including obesity, diabetes and liver disease

 Before you grab the next mouthful of fermented food, here’s something you need to know.
 Different strains of bacteria help with different health conditions.
 Ask your doctor to guide you towards the best combination, depending on your health needs.
 One way of making sure you get a variety of probiotics is to consume a combination of the foods listed here.

 You can also get probiotics in supplements.
 Since these are unregulated by the U.S. Department of Food Administration (FDA), some sources may not deliver the promised supply of probiotics.

 Many cultures around the world have been consuming fermented foods to improve their health for centuries.
 The majority of these foods are plant-based.
 If you’re a vegan, you’re in luck!
 There’s even better news: you can make these foods at home without a lot of effort.

 An old-time favorite that you don’t have to buy.
 You can make it year-round in the comfort of your home.
 Though most people think of it as a German culinary creation, sauerkraut has been consumed in China since around 200 BCE.
 Sauerkraut is made through a process called lacto-fermentation.
 It’s fermented in brine, in the absence of oxygen.
 Lactobacillus bacteria present on cabbage will transform the sugars into lactic acid, which will make the leaves crunchy and sour.
 The result is a yummy food that can add a lot of health value to your sandwiches, wraps or salads, including:

 To make sauerkraut, all you need is:

 - a mason jar

 Few things can go wrong, even if you’re a beginner.
 Give this sauerkraut recipe a try.